prosenjitjoy/SimpleBank/README.md

 Backend master class [Golang + Postgres + Kubernetes + gRPC]

 ## Run
+Edit .env file with right configurations.
+Then follow one of the way to run the project.

 ### Kubernetes Cluster
 ```bash
 kubectl apply -f simplebank-pod.yaml